msmdev/MalariaVaccineEfficacyPrediction/README.md

-# Multitask-SVM
+# multitask SVM
-This repository contains the source code for the adapted Multitask-SVM approach, a method for classifying and interpreting the immunisation status of PfSPZ-CVac vaccinated volunteers based on antibody profiles recovered from protein arrays.
+This repository contains the source code for the adapted multitask SVM approach, a method for classifying and interpreting the immunisation status of PfSPZ-CVac vaccinated volunteers based on antibody profiles recovered from protein arrays.

-## Overview of the Multitask-SVM approach
+## Overview of the multitask SVM approach
-The multitask-SVM approach is set up into two main parts.
+The multitask SVM approach is set up into two main parts.
 The first part is the assessment of performance measurement in comparison to state-of-the-art methods.
-In the second part the ESPY method is used to quantify informative features from the non-linear multitask-SVM model in comparison to the state-of-the art methods.
+In the second part the ESPY method is used to quantify informative features from the non-linear multitask SVM model in comparison to the state-of-the art methods.
 All executable code can be found in the [./bin](https://github.com/jacqui20/MalariaVaccineEfficacyPrediction/tree/main/bin) folder.